Fibrocystic Breast Changes

 How are fibrocystic breast changes diagnosed?

 Your healthcare provider will examine your breasts.
-He will ask about your signs and symptoms, and about your family medical history.
+He or she will ask about your signs and symptoms, and about your family medical history.
 The provider may diagnose fibrocystic breast changes based on your signs and symptoms alone.
 He or she may also order certain tests to make sure you do not have breast cancer.
 You may need any of the following:

 - A mammogram is an x-ray to closely examine your breast tissue.
 Healthcare providers will also look for other lumps or tissue changes in your breast.